aedanmc/travelo-hey/reports/Week4.md

 ### Camila Christensen (she/they)
 1. Plans and Goals from Last Week
-    - Assist with the implementation of the server
-    - Create yaml file
+    - Work on progress tracker (add some milestones, tags and tasks)
+    - Meet with Matt and Mike to finalize equality rating for companies/businesses
+    - Setup and populate database
-    - Work with team to complete Testing and CI assignment
+    - Contribute to the architecture and design assignment
 2. Progress and Issues
     - Progress
+        - Implemented database on GCP and populated countries table
+        - Inserted milestones and tasks in the GitHub Projects
+        - Assisted team with Architecture and Design assignment
+        - Developed database documentation
+        - Team lead responsabilities
+    - Issues
+        - Lack of familiarity with yaml and GCP

+3. Plans and Goals for Next Week
     - Assist with the implementation of the server
     - Create yaml file
+    - Start implementation for the managing login/sign in page
     - Work with team to complete Testing and CI assignment
-    - Issues
-        - Start implementation for the managing login/sign in page
-3. Plans and Goals for Next Week
-    - Finalize server files
-    - Create test cases for database
-    - Finalize back-end build and review front-end build

 ### Matt Broom (he/they)